readmeio/rdme/documentation/synced/rdme.md

   </a>
 </p>

-If you're anything like us, your documentation process may be a part of a broader CI/CD process.
+Thanks to ReadMe's support [for bi-directional syncing](https://docs.readme.com/main/docs/bi-directional-sync), technical and nontechnical content writers alike can collaborate on docs using a workflow of their choice.
+But if you're anything like us, your documentation process may be a part of a broader CI/CD process that necessitates a more complex workflow.
 For example, you may want to automatically update your Guides or API reference on ReadMe every time you ship new code.

-Enter `rdme`: ReadMe's official command-line interface (CLI) and GitHub Action!
+That's where `rdme` — ReadMe's official command-line interface (CLI) and GitHub Action — comes in!
 With `rdme`, you can create workflows for a variety of use cases, including:

 - Syncing [OpenAPI/Swagger](https://docs.readme.com/docs/openapi) definitions (with support for bundling external references) 📦
 - Pre-upload validation (including OpenAPI 3.1) ✅